Latenode

 Add Email Parser credential

-1. Go to the Latenode Credentials panel and add a credential for the Email Parser integration.
-Provide the necessary API key, username/password, or OAuth credentials to authenticate with the Email Parser service.
+1. In the Latenode Credentials panel, add a new credential for the Email Parser integration.
+Enter the necessary API key or authentication details provided by the Email Parser service.

 2